 A competitor SWOT analysis is often performed by looking at yourself and using the competition as a benchmark.

-You end up in a “what we do well compared to the competition” type perspective.
+You end up in a “what we do well compared to the competition” perspective.

 What I am suggesting here today is the opposite.

-And in a perfect world you have unlimited time and resources to do everything we want.
+And in a perfect world, you have unlimited time and resources to do everything you want.

-But if you have to prioritise you will find that using a competitor perspective will help you identify where you will get the most return on investment (ROI).
+But if you have to prioritize, you will find that using a competitor perspective will help you identify where you will get the most return on investment (ROI).